 Again, as requested, and on the heels of one of Star Trek's best original series episodes, I give you one of the worst (in my humble opinion, of course).
 Please know that such episodes in Star Trek are few and far between (off the top of my head there are only a precious handful of those that will earn this dubious ranking).
 Enjoy the read, and feel free to request any episode you would like!
 Oh, and the next episode review will feature a special guest writer/blogger/Trekker/old friend.

-Episode Overview – The Enterprise rescues a group of intergalactic hippies who attempt to take control of the ship so that they may find the legendary planet of Eden.
+Episode Overview – The Enterprise rescues a group of intergalactic hippies, including the son of a prominent ambassador and an old girlfriend of Chekov's, who attempt to take control of the ship so that they may find the legendary planet of Eden.
+They succeed, and reach the mythical planet where they learn that their paradise is not what it appears to be.

-Episode Score – 1/10.
+Episode Score – 0/10.
 This is a painful episode for me to watch.
 Keeping in mind that the 1960s saw the height of the hippie movement in western culture, this attempt to recreate it seems forced and derivative.
 The music sung by the group is annoying, as are their colloquialisms and mannerisms (to this day, the name “Herbert” is uncomfortable for me to use).
 I also find it difficult to believe that a Federation starship could get so distracted by a concert of questionable music that it allows this band of misfits to take over the ship.
 There is also some poor editing (look for the scene on Eden where Kirk’s insignia appears on the wrong side of his shirt and some scenes of crew members collapsing that were taken from the episode “Spock’s Brain”).
-I seriously considered giving this episode a score of 0 because of all of this.
+I tried to find something in this that I could use as a mercy or pity point, but sadly, I couldn't.

 Relevance – 0 points.
 There was nothing that was relevant in this episode.
 No impact on future events or references to past events.